weeizard/astronaut-animation/README.md

   - If you want the element to be more rounded (elliptical/circular) => use % for value
   - More pill shaped => use px or em
     - Why?
-      If you use pixel/em, it reduces the radii of the circle to half the size when the curvers overlap
+      If you use pixel/em, it reduces the radii of the circle to half the size when the curvers overlap.
       % is calculating the % of the element's height and width